YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

     ok      lang.yottadb.com/go/yottadb     5.259s
     yottadbuser@yottadbworkshop:~$

-Download the `sayhelloGo.go <./sayhelloGo.go>`_ program into the yottadbuser directory, compile it and run it.
+Download the `sayhelloGo.go <./sayhelloGo.go>`_ program into the :code:`yottadbuser` directory, compile it and run it.
 Notice that it too has set a node in the database:

 .. code-block:: bash